Hi!

 Before joining CEU (where I was a Research Fellow and an Assistant Professor before my current position) I was a PostDoc at University College London, at the University of Zurich and at the Paris Brain Institute.
 I hold a PhD from Queen Mary University of London (under the supervision of Vito Latora).
 Before that, I received BSc and MSc degrees in statistical physics from Sapienza University of Rome.

-My research has been recognized by the following awards:
+My research has been recognized by the following international awards:

-My research has been funded as PI by several FWF (Austria Science Fund) projects, and by AFOSR.
+My research has been funded as PI by multiple agencies after competitive evaluation processes, including several grants from FWF (Austria Science Fund) [e.g. on the structure of higher-order interactions, and on dynamics (spreading and synchronization) with higher-order interactions], and the US AFOSR.

-I was the Chairman of NetSci2023, the flagship conference of the Network Science Society, whose hosted 861 network scientists in Vienna in July 2023 (the largest NetSci ever!).
+I was the Chairman of NetSci2023, the flagship conference of the Network Science Society, which hosted 861 network scientists in Vienna in July 2023 (the largest NetSci ever!).
 I am the editor of the book 'Higher-order systems' for the Springer series Understanding Complex Systems.
 I am part of the Program Committees of NetSci, CCS, IC2S2 and CompleNet, and a former elected Chair of the young researchers of the Complex Systems Society.
 I am the Network Associate Editor for (Nature) Communications Physics, for which I curate publications in the field of network science and complex systems.
-In 2021 I have also guest-edited the first ever Focus Collection for this journal, on the topic of 'Higher-order interaction networks'.
+In 2021 I have also guest-edited the first ever Focus Collection for this journal, on the topic of 'Higher-order interaction networks' (see here for a new Focus Collection on the same topic)

 PhD Students (7 completed, 6 ongoing):